 It was the findings of Elinor Strom, Nobel Laureate in Economics, in the context of urban governance studies that allowed the consolidation of the concept of co-production, concluding in the 1970s that many public services were provided by different actors, whether public or private, individual or collective.
 The potential partnership that was established between who supplies and who consumes, simultaneously transformed the services and their results.
 In the case of collective actors, the so-called "third sector" organizations play a key role with the new techniques and technologies of co-management and co-governance of social services (Pestoff, 2012).
 Moreover, the more integrated governance model, in which hierarchical centrality disappears for a greater coordination through exchange, allows solving different social problems with different responses.
 That is, through co-production in networked governance systems, social challenges are faced with plural resources, which would not be possible if citizens and government acted in isolation (Pestoff, 2012).
-Although co-production, co-management, co-governance act in the same system of action, they are distinct terminologies that concern different arrangements and forms of intervention15.
+Although co-production, co-management, co-governance act in the same system of action, they are distinct terminologies that concern different arrangements and forms of intervention.

 The concept of co-creation\co-production is also related to the broader approach of social innovation, as it seeks to create lasting results that aim to meet social needs.
 Thereby, it fundamentally changes social relations of power, of positions and of rules among stakeholders.
-It is based on the most recent models, in particular the shift from innovation to open innovation modes in which there are many agents involved, processes that occur in different internal and external contexts and levels, with results emerging from an ongoing collaborative and working network.
-Co-creation also embraces an open process of participation, exchange and collaboration with relevant key actors, including end-users, thereby crossing organizational boundaries and jurisdictions (Hartley 2005, Osborne and Brown 2011, Sorensen and Torfing 2011, Chesbrough 2003, 2006 apud Vooberg et al., 2014).
+It

-14 It is part of the ongoing PhD research under the topic "Production and diffusion of knowledge between universities and the social and solidarity economy: the possibilities of the triple helix model extend", Sociology, at University of Coimbra.
+&lt;sup>14 It is part of the ongoing PhD research under the topic "Production and diffusion of knowledge between universities and the social and solidarity economy: the possibilities of the triple helix model extend", Sociology, at University of Coimbra.

-15 C.F Pestoff (2012), co-production refers to the context in which citizens, at least in parts, produce their own services; co-management refers to the involvement of the third sector in the provision of services in partnership with other agents; and, finally, co-governance is associated with participation of social and private organizations in policy planning and decision-making processes.
+&lt;sup>15 C.F Pestoff (2012), co-production refers to the context in which citizens, at least in parts, produce their own services; co-management refers to the involvement of the third sector in the provision of services in partnership with other agents; and, finally, co-governance is associated with participation of social and private organizations in policy planning and decision-making processes.